 A few months later a 23-year Najai blew his brains out.
 In his car.
 Outside his gym.
 It was linked to his custody battle for his daughter but you can’t help feeling that the show and his failure to win had an impact.
 But producer Mark Burnett told the New York Times that his death doesn’t affect the series at all: “Nothing changes.
 I’m not even going to make any edits because it’s real.”

 Sure it is.
 Thanks for the memories Mark.

->getting quite excited about this prospect now. though I imagine the wages demands wil become an issue.
+Getting quite excited about this prospect now. though I imagine the wages demands will become an issue.
 I say just pay it. he will be a great asset and won’t give us the Kluivert trick of making himself seem invisible.

 Luis Figo’s advisers are understood to be in “reasonably advanced” talks with Newcastle about a one-year loan deal.
 Suddenly unwanted by Real Madrid, where he has 12 months left on an £80,000-a-week contract, the 32-year-old winger had asked his advisers to find him a Premiership club.

 Newcastle would probably be asked to find around £40,000 a week of any salary, with Madrid picking up the remainder.
 Chelsea, Arsenal, Manchester United and even Middlesbrough had declined to sign a man who until fairly recently was ranked as one of the best in the world.